meri-leeworthy/notes-explorer/posts/A Thousand Plateaus.md

 Semantics: and speech acts, 77-78.
 - See also Linguistics
 Semiology: and regime of signs, 111-12
-- See also Language
+- See also Language; Linguistics; Sign; Signifiance
-- Linguistics;
-Sign;
-Signifiance
 Semiotic: and deterritorialization, 135
 - and faciality, 180-82
 - and regime of signs, 136
 - State apparatus, 135
 - transformation of, 136-39.
-- See also Language; Linguistics; Regime of signs; Sign;
+- See also Language; Linguistics; Regime of signs; Sign; Signifiance Sephiha, Vidal: 527 n.
-Signifiance
-Sephiha, Vidal: 527 n.
 35
 Serieux, Paul: 119-20
 Serres, Michel: 361, 371-72, 489-90, 519 n.
 13, 554 n.
 24, 555 n.
 32